AlexBaltin/smart-sidur/backend/prompt.md

 - Friday Shift (07:00 - 15:00): Sellers on Friday work from 07:00 to 15:00.
 - Saturday Shift (18:00 - 22:30): Sellers on Saturday work from 18:00 to 22:30.

 A seller must work either Friday or Saturday, but not both.
 Every worker must be assigned to one of these days.
+Any worker cannot have a day off on both of those days.
 The majority of workers should be scheduled to work on Friday, with a smaller group assigned to Saturday.
 This balance should be maintained to avoid overloading either day.

 ## Input Format: